Northeast Region Program

 Jay Watch

 FWC partners with Audubon Florida to conduct Jay Watch surveys.
-Volunteers conduct scientific surveys that monitor populations of the endemic Florida Scrub-Jay.
+Volunteers conduct surveys to monitor populations of the endemic Florida Scrub-Jay.

 Timeframe: Year-round